DarkRTA/chronos/readme.md

 # darksplit - a command line speedrun timer

-`darksplit` is a lightweight and fast speedrun timer based on livesplit-core that runs in your terminal.
-With about 600 lines of C you are able to have a suprisingly usable timer that can run on a lot of hardware.
+`darksplit` is a lightweight and fast speedrun timer using livesplit-core that runs in your terminal.
+With about 600 lines of C you are able to have a suprisingly usable timer that is also extremely lightweight.

 ### Usage